Our goal is to come alongside you and your technology to enable you to do your best work. CIT is here to help.

 Are you getting a lot of pop-ups lately?
 Is your computer running slow?
 Macbook giving you a sad face?
 We can help!
 While we can't promise that we can fix every issue, we have trained staff on hand for you.

-Diagnosis and minor fix-ups are free to all Hope College staff and students.
+Diagnosis and minor fix-ups are free to all Hope College employees and students.